swagger-model-validator/swagger-model-validator/readme.md

 ##Custom Field Validators
 You can add a custom field validator for a model to the validator from version 1.0.3 onwards.
-This allows you to add a function that will be called for any specific field that you need valdiated with extra rules.
+This allows you to add a function that will be called for any specific field that you need validated with extra rules.

 This function should be in the form
 ```